sachin-gill/dual-boot-rails/README.md

 It supports running application in next version as well as current version

 To run the application:
-For running the current version (ex : version 3.2.2)
+For running the current version version 3.2.2
 ```
 RAILS_NEXT=0 bundle install
 RAILS_NEXT=0 Rails server
 ```

-For running the next version (ex : version 4.2.0)
+For running the next version version 4.2.0
 ```
 RAILS_NEXT=1 bundle install
 RAILS_NEXT=1 Rails server